Introduction

 location: UTC

-Here, Regex parser is used to parse Nginx logs.
-This involves specifying the parser_type as Regex and providing a valid regular expression that matches the log line format of the application.
-Note: You can validate the regex using tools like REGEX 101.
+Here, the Regex parser is specified, and a valid regular expression is provided to match the Nginx log format.
+You can validate your regex using tools like REGEX 101.

 Sample Nginx logs: